rstemmer/id3edit/README.md

 # id3edit

-`id3edit` is a command line editor to edit and **debug** [ID3v2](http://id3.org/id3v2.3.0) ID3v2 tags of mp3 files.
+`id3edit` is a command line editor to edit and **debug** ID3v2 tags ([ID3v2.3.0](http://id3.org/id3v2.3.0) & [ID3v2.4.0](http://id3.org/id3v2.4.0-structure) of mp3 files with full Unicode support.

 I separated it from the [MusicDB Project](https://github.com/rstemmer/musicdb) to give it its own repository and own issue tracker.

 **Its main features are:**

  * Show all frames of the ID3 tag (colloquial "mp3 tags")
- * Add/Edit/Remove specific tags
+ * Get/Add/Edit specific frames (see [Name Definitions](#name-definitions))
- * Add/Remove artworks
+ * Get/Add artworks
+ * Remove frames or the whole tag
- * Print hex-dump of a specific tag
+ * Print hex-dump of a specific frame
  * You can overwrite the input file or write to a new path
  * It is made to handle invalid tags and headers and debug them
+ * Can print a detailed list of all frames with comments when they are invalid
  * Supports Unicode correctly!
  * It works from command line
+ * Support for ID3v2.3.0 (most common) and ID3v2.4.0 (latest)
+ * All encodings supported (ISO 8859-1, UTF-16 with BOM, UTF-16BE, UTF-8)

 **Project State:** Alive

 ## Limitations

- * This tool only supports editing the most common tags: `TYER`, `TRCK`, `TPOS`, `TIT2`, `TALB`, `TPE1`, `TPE2` and `APIC`.
-Nevertheless it can remove/debug unknown tags properly.
- * Furthermore it only writes UTF-16 (LE) encoded text.
-Reading other encoded (ISO-8859-1, UTF-16 (LE/BE), UTF-8) text is supported anyway.
- * It can read ID3v2.3.0 as well as ID3v2.4.0.
-The tags id3edit writes are ID3v2.3.0 compatible and does not use v2.4.0 features.
- * It only supports setting JPEG images for album covers.
+ * It only supports JPEG images for album covers. (png support will be added in later versions)
+ * It does not care about any flags (usually no ID3 Tag or Frame flags are set) (some flags that may appear in the wild will be added in later versions)

 ## Name Definitions